hackthackathon/hackthackathon.github.io/pages/index.md

             </div>
             <div class="col-md-6">
                 <h2>Join our next event</h2>
                 <p>Hello from Copenhagen!
 We are currently at Hack the Hackathon 5.
 Stay tuned for more information about Hack the Hackathon 6, which we are already hard at work planning.
-If you want to stay up to date, check back here or join our community on Discord.
+If you want to stay up to date, check back here.
                 </p>
-                <a href="/events/index.html"
+                <a href="/events/"
                     style="color: #ff0123;
                            text-decoration: none;
                            font-weight: bold;